brookesnellings/Museumly/README.md

 #### An Artwork Explorer

-Museumly allows a user to view, search, and favorite artworks to curate their own collection using the Metropolitan Museum of Art Met Collection and Harvard Art Museums APIs.
+Museumly allows a user to view, search, and favorite artworks to curate their own collection using the Metropolitan Museum of Art Collection and Harvard Art Museums APIs.
+Visually, the app has a clean, intuitive, and seamless UI/UX to best showcase the artwork and provide value to the user.

 ![](ScreenShot2.png)